-On the amateur service, abuse is most commonly aimed at open access facilities such as voice repeater and packet networks so as to cause a nuisance to the maximum number of people and attract attention.
-Less common, but just as serious, is the abuser who targets individual operators or specific radio services.
+In the amateur service, this misuse is most commonly aimed at open access facilities such as voice repeater and packet networks.
+It is intended to cause a nuisance to the greatest possible number of people and attract attention.
+Less common, but just as serious, is misuse that targets individual operators or specific radio services.